Clay oven: Tannour / tannur; tandoor

 The tannour described by Dalman in Palestine stood approximately 70 cm to 100 cm high, was cylindrical and made of clay.
 It measured 60 cm to 70 cm wide on the bottom and narrowed upwards.
 From the varied ovens described by him, an earthen oven may or may not be buried in the ground; it can be cylindrical, egg-shaped, pointed or curved.
 If necessary, it was also possible to convert a large water jug into a tannour.
-The Tandoor, more commonly called as such in India, Pakistan and in Azerbaijan, is related to the tannour.
+The Tandoor, more commonly called as such in India, Pakistan and in Azerbaijan, is related to the tannour, linguistically.

-In cylindrical clay ovens used in Palestine in the 1st and 2nd centuries CE, and where the opening was on top, they were often equipped with a flat, detachable lid (tablet) made of clay and which was usually perforated to allow for the retention of heat when needed, and the smoke to be emitted.
+In cylindrical clay ovens used in Syria Palaestina in the 1st and 2nd centuries CE, and where the opening was on top, they were often equipped with a flat, detachable lid (tablet) made of clay and which was usually perforated to allow for the retention of heat when needed, and the smoke to be emitted.

 In some societies, such as in the villages around Aleppo, in Syria, the earthen oven (tannour) was vaulted and egg-shaped, the opening of which was made in the front, and the entire structure built above-ground by having it propped-up upon an earth and stone base.
 Its outer shell was thick, and could be anywhere between a handbreadth (9 cm) to 15.25 cm in thickness.
 Such shapes were typically found in Europe and in the British isles.
 In Europe and Britain, however, bread was baked on the floor of the oven, usually made of brick or tile.
 The dome-shaped oven in western societies was often built upon a stone and earth plinth to make it higher and easier to use, without having to bend over.
 Some ovens were made with flues; others without.